Harley Dual Disc Caliper Rebuild (1977-1983)

 The piston bores are too badly damaged.
 A badly pitted piston bore may cause a piston to stick, but corrosion is usually not an issue with aluminum-bodied calipers.

-If you have a slight amount of pitting on the piston bore surface, it can often be honed out, but if there are any deep nicks or grooves, it's best to replace the caliper.
+If you have a slight amount of pitting on the piston bore surface, it can often be sanded or honed out, but if there are any deep nicks or grooves, it's best to replace the caliper.

 After sitting idle for several years, both front calipers on this 1981 Sportster had frozen up.
 There were two options; rebuild them or replace them.